sliftist/cpp-portable-loader/README.md

 - Window 64 bit, OSX 64 bit, or Linux 64 bit

 ## Caveats
-- throw support is limited and not cross platform.
+- Support for exceptions (via throw) is limited and does not work on Linux.